jimporter/mopack/doc/user/resolving.md

 The first step in working with dependencies is, unsurprisingly, getting them.
 This is really two sub-steps rolled into one: fetching and building.
-This typically involves downloading the appropriate files from some remote source (possibly recursively in the case of [source distributions](../reference/packages.md#source-distribution)) and then compiling any projects as needed in the proper order, using their respective build
+This typically involves downloading the appropriate files from some remote origin (possibly recursively in the case of [source distributions](../reference/packages.md#source-distribution)) and then compiling any projects as needed in the proper order, using their respective build